-Salt has been used for centuries and even called as “essential” for life, but also we have been encouraged to eat less salt.
+Salt has been used for centuries and is even called “essential” for life, but also we have been encouraged to eat less salt.

-The theory that salt cause high blood pressure is based on a few things.
+The theory that salt causes high blood pressure is based on a few things.

 When you eat salt your body retains water to maintain a stable sodium concentration.
 When your kidney works to eliminate salt and water there is a temporary increase in blood pressure.
 The question here is whether this will lead to chronic problems.
 No solid study has been done to prove this.

-In 1997, the DASH- Sodium Study was conducted.
-It consists largely fresh vegetables and fruits, lean protein, whole grains and low fat dairy and very low salt.
+In 1997, the DASH-Sodium Study was conducted.
+It consists largely of fresh vegetables and fruits, lean protein, whole grains and low fat dairy and very low salt.
 Those people who were on this diet have shown reduced hypertension.
 But it was not only salt that they were consuming less of.
 This diet was also low in refined and processed foods, including sugar/fructose.

-So these studies seem to have some holes and there are some more studies which concluded that “there is little evidence for long term benefit from reducing salt intake” (2003 Cochrane Collaboration, 2007 Rotterdam study : Eur J Epidemiol, 2011 AJH Meta- analysis)
+So these studies seem to have some holes and there are some more studies that concluded that “there is little evidence for long-term benefit from reducing salt intake” (2003 Cochrane Collaboration, 2007 Rotterdam study: Eur J Epidemiol, 2011 AJH Meta-analysis)

-In 2008 Italian researchers have done a series of short term clinical trials, all of which reported that, among patients with heart failure, reducing salt consumption increased the risk of death.
+In 2008 Italian researchers did a series of short-term clinical trials, all of which reported that, among patients with heart failure, reducing salt consumption increased the risk of death.
 These studies were done by people who had Type 1 and 2 diabetics, patients with chronic heart failure and also healthy Europeans.
-Those that ate salt at the lower limit of the normal range were more likely to have heart disease than those who ate salt in the middle range of normal.
+Those who ate salt at the lower limit of the normal range were more likely to have heart disease than those who ate salt in the middle range of normal.

 These tests are not easy to conduct.
-We cannot control their general lifestyle and other essential factors which may have contributed the final result.
+We cannot control their general lifestyle and other essential factors that may have contributed to the final result.
 I just wanted to include these to show there are no clear studies done to prove that salt is “bad”

 In an article in Newswise Dian Griesel, ph.D and Tom Griesel have stated regarding salt consumption “salt consumption does not seem to have the same effect on everyone.
 In addition, there is usually no distinction on the type of salt used.
 There are many naturally harvested salts that also contain many trace minerals, which undoubtedly have an effect.
 Medical literature on salt consumption (like many other things) is inconsistent.”